 Team Members & Collaborators

 Dr. Margot Latimer is a Professor in the School of Nursing, Faculty of Health and is cross-appointed in the Department of Medicine, Dalhousie University.
-She is the CIHR Nursing Chair in Indigenous Health Research at Dalhousie University and holds a scientific appointment at the IWK Health Centre, in addition to being faculty in the IWK Centre for Pediatric Pain Research.
-She works closely with communities and students to mobilize Indigenous knowledge and operates from a Two-Eyed Seeing perspective which aims to incorporate the best of both Indigenous and Western ways.
+She is the CIHR Nursing Chair in Indigenous Health Research for NS and holds a scientific appointment at IWK Health where she co-leads the Aboriginal Children’s Hurt and Healing Initiative (ACHH).

-John R Sylliboy is the Community Research Program Coordinator for the Aboriginal Children’s Hurt and Healing Initiative.
-John is from Millbrook Mi’kmaw Community and resides in Halifax.
-He graduated in International Relations from Universidad Nacional, Costa Rica.
-John worked over 15 years in Costa Rica, Washington, DC, and Colombia in education, youth leadership and community development.
+John R Sylliboy serves as the Community Research Program Coordinator for the Aboriginal Children’s Hurt and Healing Initiative.
+Hailing from the Millbrook Mi’kmaw Community, he now resides in Halifax.
+John holds a degree in International Relations from Universidad Nacional, Costa Rica.
+With over 15 years of experience in education, youth leadership, and community development, John has worked in Costa Rica, Washington, DC, and Colombia.

-In 2007, John returned to Mi’kma’ki to work with Atlantic Policy Congress of First Nations Secretariat (APCFNC) as coordinator of Aboriginal Health Human Resources Initiative (AHHRI) to develop strategies to promote health human resources in health care and post-secondary education in Atlantic Canada.
-In addition he has worked for Atlantic Aboriginal Economic Development Integrated Research Program (AAEDIRP) as well as Mount Saint Vincent University.
-John graduated Mount Saint Vincent University in MAEd in Educational Foundations and is currently enrolled in McGill University as a PhD candidate.
+In 2007, John returned to Mi’kma’ki to join the Atlantic Policy Congress of First Nations Secretariat (APCFNC) as the coordinator of the Aboriginal Health Human Resources Initiative (AHHRI).
+In this role, he focused on developing strategies to promote health human resources in healthcare and post-secondary education in Atlantic Canada.
+He has also contributed to the Atlantic Aboriginal Economic Development Integrated Research Program (AAEDIRP) and Mount Saint Vincent University.
+John holds a Master of Arts in Education from Mount Saint Vincent University and is currently pursuing a PhD at McGill University.

 Emily MacLeod (Research Program Manager)

-Courtney Pennell is a Registered Nurse (RN, BScN) of mixed Mi’kmaq ancestry of Acadia First Nation.
-Courtney is the Indigenous Health Consultant for IWK Health and also began conducted research in February of 2020 after her passion for improving Indigenous health care was recognized while attending a research summit.
+Courtney Pennell is a proud Mi’kmaw Registered Nurse (RN, BScN) of Wasoqopa’q First Nation.
+Courtney is the Indigenous Health Consultant for IWK Health and also began conducting research in February of 2020 after her passion for improving Indigenous health care was recognized while attending a research summit.

 Tara Hatfield (Research Nurse/Project Coordinator)